creekdrops/svelte-pocketbase/README.md

 ## Contribute

 This library is still very much work-in-progress.
-As mentioned before, you may want to avoid using this is a production setting until things are a bit more polished.
+As mentioned before, you may want to avoid using this in a production setting until things are a bit more polished.
 I hope to add additional features such as realtime features and CRUD helpers in the near future.

 Feel free to contribute to this project if you have ideas or suggestions for improvements.